 In a world that is constantly evolving, one of the hallmarks of the LEED green building rating system is “continuous improvement.”
 The U.S. Green Building Council (USGBC), who created the LEED standards, debuts a new version of the standards every few years to reflect where the building industry has grown and to explain best practices for continuing to move the needle.
 We are currently operating on LEED Version 4, but there has been much talk of an updated version called LEED v4.1.

-Is LEED v4.1 available now?
+Is LEED v4.1 available now for accreditation?
 No, but LEED v4 is!
-Get training
+Get training now

 Why should you care?
 Because it’s the future of green building.
 Keep reading!